Blockchain technology can solve almost every problem out there. It is currently being used by banks, finance, and even healthcare.

 The last use case that we are going to discuss is the population health research and pharma clinical traits.
 The main objective of this is to improve the clinical trials.
 The blockchain initiative will help clinical personals to collaborate worldwide and do population health research.
 It will say to integrate new data and also preserve old data.
 This will also help the use of better and faster approvals and regulatory compliance.
 Right now, no active startup is working on this use case.

 This brings us to the end of the article.
-Do you think we listed good use cases of blockchain for healthcare?
+Do you think we listed good use cases of blockchain technology in healthcare?
 If so, comment below and let us know.